simp/simp-doc/docs/changelogs/latest.rst

            # needs to be disabled.
            auditd::config::audisp::syslog::drop_audit_logs: false

-      * To stop auditd logging to syslog set the following in hiera
+      * To stop :program:`auditd` logging to syslog set the following in Hiera

         .. code-block:: yaml